Chair and Associate Professor, History

 Christopher Adler, PhD, is a composer, performer and improviser.
 His music draws upon over a decade of research into the traditional musics of Thailand and Laos and a background in mathematics.
 He is a foremost performer of new and traditional music for the khaen, a free-reed mouth organ from Laos and Northeast Thailand.
-As pianist and composer-in-residence with NOISE and co-founder of the soundON Festival of Modern Music he is active in commissioning and performing new works, and he performs and records as an improviser on piano in many ensembles.
+As Director of Composition for the nief-norf Summer Festival, pianist for the nief-norf Project and the ensemble NOISE, and co-founder of the soundON Festival of Modern Music, he is active in commissioning and performing new works, and he performs and records as an improviser on piano in many ensembles.

 Associate Professor, Theology and Religious Studies

 Office: Maher Hall 287